-I think we should be talking more about sexuality and Down syndrome.
-Sex and Down syndrome.
+I think we should be talking more about sexuality and Down syndrome, talking more about sex and Down syndrome.
 First, I want to talk a little about two nuggets that I feel address this subject most wonderfully.

 I watched the Spanish movie, “Me Too” (- Yo Tambien). recently (available on Netflix).
 It’s about a man with Down syndrome who is looking for love and finds it with his coworker.
 His coworker does not have Down syndrome and this causes complications in their love story.